chrisgrieser/shimmering-obsidian/docs/Alfred-based Quick Switcher.md

 	Filename4 🌱
 	```

-## Vault Search as Alfred Fallback
+### Vault Search as Alfred Fallback
 The main search (`o`) can also be used as [Fallback Search for Alfred](https://www.alfredapp.com/help/features/default-results/fallback-searches/), basically a search that shows up when any Alfred search has no result.

 ![fallback search](images/fallback-search.png)

-## Previewing Notes via Quicklook
+### Previewing Notes via Quicklook

-### Hotkey Setting
-- To avoid accidentally triggering the Quick Look feature, I suggest you turn off activating Quick Look via shift and use `⌘ + Y` instead.
+To avoid accidentally triggering the Quick Look feature, I suggest you turn off activating Quick Look via shift and use `⌘ + Y` instead.
 You can do so with in the Alfred Settings under `Features → Previews`:

 <img src="https://i.imgur.com/hDut8wK.png" alt="" width=60%>

-### QLMarkdown or Peek
 [QLmarkdown](https://github.com/sbarex/QLMarkdown) and [Peek](https://apps.apple.com/app/peek-quick-look-extension/id1554235898) both enable previewing of Markdown documents.
 Peek works with a wide range of other file types than Markdown, but costs around 5€.
 QLMarkdown is free, but only works for Markdown and requires some minor setup.

 <details>